SpeechBlender: Speech Augmentation Framework for Mispronunciation Data Generation: Results and Discussion

-\paragraph*{Comparison with Baselines: } The reported PCC results in Table \ref{tab:results_1} indicates the importance of augmentation in general.
-Our results indicate both the GOP-augmentation and SpeechBlender augmentation outperforms the model with only Speechocean762 trainset by $1\%$ and $3\%$ respectively.
-However, the same is not seen for text-augmentation baseline.
-The GOP-augmentation, a feature space replacing technique, performs comparable with the multi-task learning setup with a PCC of $0.59$.
-Our proposed augmentation technique out performs both the GOP-augmentation and the multi-task setup by 2\%. using only phoneme-level information for training.
+\paragraph*{Comparison with Baselines:} We benchmark our results in Table \ref{tab:results_1}, the PCC results indicate the importance of augmentation in general.
+Our results indicates that Text-Augmentation, GOP-augmentation and SpeechBlender augmentation outperforms the model with only Speechocean762 trainset by $1\%$, 1$\%$, and $5\%$ respectively.
+Our novel augmentation technique surpassed the performance of Text-augmentation, GOP-augmentation, and the multi-task setup using LSTM\cite{JIM} model by $4$\% using only phoneme-level information for training.
+Furthermore, we achieved better results than the state-of-the-art reported PCC \cite{JIM}, GOP Transformer model in a multi task set-up, with an improvement of up to $2\%$.

 \paragraph*{Effectiveness of the Masks: } We assess the effectiveness of each standalone mask incorporated in the SpeechBlender for creating different mispronunciation instances.
-From our results, reported in Table \ref{tab:resuts_2}, we observe that the smooth blending masks (Smooth Overlay and Smooth-Gaussian Overlay) create more practical variation in mispronunciation and accented phoneme than their counter-part.
-When compared directly with the `Cut/Paste' augmentation mask, our bending mask also shows its efficacy.
+Table \ref{tab:resuts_2} shows that the smooth blending masks (Smooth Overlay and Smooth-Gaussian Overlay) create more practical variation in mispronunciation and accented phonemes than their counter-part.
+When compared directly with the `Cut/Paste' augmentation mask, our blending mask also shows its efficacy, as only using 10K of augmented data generated by Smooth Overlay masking shows a relative improvement of 4\%.